 In Maryland, we’ll need to take a look at The Corporations and Associations Chapter of the Maryland Code, which says:

 - Every entity that registers with the Department of Assessments and Taxation (both domestic and foreign) must appoint a resident agent

 - The agent must be an individual resident of the state or a Maryland corporation

 - An agent must be continuously maintained

-All of the companies we’re about to discuss meet these regulations and are great options for Maryland registered agent service.
-When you’ve made your choice, you can indicate your registered agent’s name and address on your Articles of Organization.
-Here’s where you’ll include that information:
+All of the companies we’re about to discuss meet these regulations and are great options for Maryland resident agent service.
+When you’ve made your choice, you can indicate your resident agent’s name and address on your Articles of Organization.

 - Great customer feedback